zevenet/pound/README.md

+# POUND - REVERSE-PROXY AND LOAD-BALANCER

+    The Pound program is a reverse proxy, load balancer and HTTPS front-end for Web server(s).
+Pound was developed to enable distributing the load among several Web-servers and to allow for a convenient SSL wrapper for those Web servers that do not offer it natively.
+Pound is distributed under the GPL - no warranty, it's free to use, copy and give away.

+## IMPROVEMENTS

-POUND - Zevenet Dev team has added some new properties to
-	Pound Reverse-Proxy in order to offer some new functionalities required for critical environments.
+	Zevenet Dev team has added and imported some properties to Pound Reverse-Proxy in order to offer some new functionalities required for critical environments.
 	They can be checked in the git commits but the